Mukhil-Padmanabhan/bh-investment-funnel/README.md

 #  Berkshire Investment Funnel

-A comprehensive full-stack platform designed for investment tracking and vetting, inspired by Berkshire-style decision-making processes.
-Users can explore, submit, and upvote investment opportunities, while administrators have the ability to accept or reject submissions.
-The platform includes sectoral insights, voting mechanisms, and robust admin controls, all powered by a FastAPI backend, Next.js frontend, and Docker containerization.
+Berkshire Investment Funnel is a full-stack platform designed to crowdsource and evaluate investment ideas just like how seasoned investors review opportunities before making high-conviction decisions.
+Users can browse, submit, and upvote investment ideas based on their potential, sector, and expected returns.
+Once submitted, ideas appear in a centralized dashboard for admins, who can review and either accept or reject them.
+If rejected, the admin can also add a reason and a lesson learned, which are shared publicly to help others understand the decision-making process.
+The platform promotes transparency, collaborative judgment, and structured thinking around investing whether you're an enthusiast, a startup scout, or just love analyzing bold ideas.

 ---